intershop/intershop-pwa/docs/concepts/testing.md

 ## PageObject Pattern

-As mentioned earlier, we divide end-to-end tests in _PageObjects_ and Specs. _PageObjects_ abstract the HTML of the pages and provide a human-readable way of accessing to implement test-describing business processes.
+As mentioned earlier, we divide end-to-end tests in _PageObjects_ and Specs. _PageObjects_ abstract the HTML of the pages and offer a human-readable access possibility for the implementation of test-describing business processes.
 In that way _PageObjects_ also make certain routines re-usable over all tests.
 Specs use these provided _PageObject_ functions to make assertions and trigger actions. _PageObjects_ themselves should not make assertions.
 All intended assertions should only be made in Specs.